implico/frontend-starter/README.md

 ##### Core

 The `core.js` file contains:
-* mentioned controller dispatcher `APP.core.init`
+* mentioned module dispatcher `APP.core.init`
-* mentioned function `APP.core.isPage`
+* mentioned function `APP.core.isModule`
-* function `APP.core.isBreakpoint`: set `z-index` to the `body` element according to the breakpoint (like 1 for mobile, 2 for tablet...), and this function will return true if the current breakpoint is equal or less (example: `APP.core.isBreakpoint('tablet')` will return true if `z-index` is 1 or 2 - mobile or tablet); if you pass the second, `exact` parameter, it will return true only if the current breakpoint is equal (example: `APP.core.isBreakpoint('tablet', true)` will return true if `z-index` is 2)
+* function `APP.core.isBreakpoint`: set `z-index` according to the breakpoint (like 1 for mobile, 2 for tablet...) to any element with `data-bp-marker` attribute, and this function will return true if the current breakpoint is equal or less (example: `APP.core.isBreakpoint('tablet')` will return true if `z-index` is 1 or 2 - mobile or tablet); if you pass the second, `exact` parameter, it will return true only if the current breakpoint is equal (example: `APP.core.isBreakpoint('tablet', true)` will return true if `z-index` is 2)